seancorfield/deps-new/doc/templates.md

 will be performed on them but files in `templates` will be copied to the specified target as raw files -- with no substitutions (and therefore safely treated as binary files, if appropriate).

+> Note: you can specify both `:raw` and `:only` as the last elements of the transformation tuple, if needed, and they can be in either order, but they must be after the delimiter string pair if that is also specified.

 ## Programmatic Transformation